buffbob/tweestmasters/ReadMe.md

 <h1><a href="https://www.tweestmasters.com/">Tweestmasters.com</a></h1>
 <hr>

-<span style="color: red">Tweestmasters</span> is a cross between twitter and toastmasters.
+Tweestmasters is a cross between twitter and toastmasters.
 It is meant to improve your writing skills by writing and reviewing short stories or tweests.
 Give it a try.
 I know it is rough maybe you could make it better?
-<h5>can be found running at </h5><hr>

 <hr>

 <h2> The Home Page</h2>
 <img src="Screenshot.png">